 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties and public sources based inside or outside the EU and the UK as set out below:

-- technical data from the following parties:
+- technical data including standard internet log information and details of visitor behaviour patterns from the following parties:

 - analytics providers such as Google;